Studying Medicine in Australia as a Kiwi

 There are several advantages to applying for medicine in Australia:

-• Australian medical schools accept students directly from high school into the medical degree.
-On the other hand, at Auckland/Otago university, you will need to take an undergraduate year at university to apply for medicine.
-Applying directly from high school allows you to skip all of the stress and competition of the undergraduate year, as well as the uncertainty of whether you will get into medicine.
+Australian medical schools allow students to enter medical programs straight from high school.
+On the other hand, at Auckland and Otago Universities, you will need to complete a first-year undergraduate degree at university to apply for medicine.
+Applying directly from high school allows you to skip all of the stress and competition of the undergraduate year, as well as the uncertainty of whether you will secure a spot into medicine.

-• Medical degrees in Australia tend to be shorter.
-Most courses are 5 year degrees, rather than the 6 year degrees offered in New Zealand.
-This will have you graduating and entering the workforce earlier, which has several advantages.
+Medical degrees in Australia tend to be shorter.
+Most courses are five-year degrees, rather than the six-year degrees offered in New Zealand.
+This will have you graduating and entering the workforce earlier, giving you a head start in your medical career.

-• As a Kiwi, you are considered a domestic student in Australia!
-That means you don’t need to pay the enormous international fees, and will graduate with much less debt than studying in another country as an international student.
+As a Kiwi, you are considered a domestic student in Australia!
+That means you don’t need to pay the enormous international fees, and will graduate with much less debt compared to studying in other countries as an international student.

 What do you need to do to apply for medicine in Australia?